jceb/vim-textobj-uri/README.md

 The handler is `:silent\ !spotify-client\ "%s"`.
 Handlers are either vim commands starting with a colon (`:`) or vim normal mode commands not starting with colon.
-If `%s` is present in the handler it will be replaced by the URI.
+If `%s` is present in the handler it will be replaced with URI.
+Attention, special characters will not be escaped!
+In addition, `g:textobj_uri` will be set to URI.
+It might be safter to use the variable to access URI.

 If the pattern contains a sub-expression than the match of the first sub-expression is returned as URI.
 This makes it easy to take only a portion of